Study plan - Fjords and Glaciers

 The requirements for the different components will be specified in separate documents.

-- Individual oral and practical exam.
-Graded from A-F (A is the best).
-Part of total 60 %
+- Individual oral 30 minutes exam.
+Graded from A-F (A is the best, F is failed).
+Part of total 60%

-- Project.
-Graded from A-F (A is the best).
+- Practical exam.
+Graded from A-F (A is the best, F is failed).
 Part of total 40%